 - 5. All structural and non-structural components must be constructed of materials that are durable, resistant to flood forces, and resistant to deterioration caused by repeated inundation by flood water.
-Technical guidance in meeting this requirement may be found in FEMA's Technical Bulletin 2-93.
-Technical guidance in meeting this requirement for elevators may be found in FEMA's Technical Bulletin 4-93. - 6.
+Technical guidance in meeting this requirement may be found in FEMA's Technical Bulletin 2-93. - 6.
 These provisions apply to space below the base flood elevation to be used for parking, building access, or storage.
 Other uses proposed for wetfloodproofed space may be approved by variance as provided in § 6-446(e).
 Examples could; and may include functionally dependent facilities, historic buildings, and utility structures. - 7.
-Any application for a garage or other fully enclosed space area formed by exterior walls below the base flood elevation must be accompanied by a signed and notarized acknowledgment of the limitations on allowable uses of the enclosed space that applied when building permits were obtained, using a form provided by the coordinator.
-This agreement shall be recorded in the official record books in the office of the clerk of the circuit court to provide additional notice of these limitations to future purchasers.

-- (6) Accessory structures.
+Any application for a garage or other fully enclosed space area formed by exterior walls below the base flood elevation must be accompanied by a signed and notarized acknowledgment of the limitations on allowable uses of the enclosed space, using a form provided by the coordinator.
+This agreement shall be recorded in the official record books in the office of the clerk of the circuit court to provide additional notice of these limitations to future purchasers. - (6) Accessory structures.
 Accessory structures may be exempted from meeting the elevation requirements only if: - a.
-The structure is securely anchored to resist flotation or lateral movement and offers the minimum resistance to the flow of floodwaters; and

-Alt. b-1: b.
-The total cost of the structure does not exceed \$16,000 or 10% of the market value of the principal building, whichever is greater; and
+The structure is securely anchored to resist flotation or lateral movement and offers the minimum resistance to the flow of floodwaters; and - b.
+The total cost of the structure does not exceed \$16,000 or 10% of the market value of the principal building, or the following amounts, whichever is lower: greater; - 1. \$16,000 for a single-family dwelling unit or other single unit. - 2. \$32,000 for a two-family dwelling unit.